owntracks/recorder/README.md

 * that each instance uses a distinct `--storage`
 * that each instance uses a distinct `--http-port` (or `0` if you don't wish to provide HTTP support for a particular instance)

+You also need to provide API keys for the maps.

 ### `ot-recorder` options